EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 Here there may be no privacy concerns and in fact knowing exact hardware and firmware version information could help edge gateways to deny network access to devices with known vulnerabilities.

-The CA MUST remove the original signature and certificate chain, which means that semantically the CA is asserting that it has appraised the Evidence and that it chains to an attestation root that the CA trusts, without revealing which root that is.

 Beyond that, a CA MUST have a configurable mechanism to control which information is to be copied from the provided Evidence into the certificate, for example this